 As future challenges, Mäenpää lists topics such as early diagnoses for ovarian cancer.
 New, promising diagnostic methods are currently being studied, and Mäenpää has also been an active participant in the research.

 In the future, Mäenpää also hopes that the HPV test would replace the Pap smear as the screening method for cervical cancer throughout Finland.

 “Extensive, randomised studies show that the HPV test is more efficient in detecting early stages of cancer, compared to the Pap smear,” says Mäenpää.

 Diagnosing cancer in its early stages makes it easier to treat.
-Treatments for precancerous growths include loop electrosurgical excision procedure which is also offered by Mäenpää at Docrates.
-Mäenpää also carries out colposcopy, in other words examinations of the cervix, to gain more information on changes discovered in the Pap smear or HPV test.
+Treatments for precancerous growths include loop electrosurgical excision procedure.
+With the help of colposcopy, in other words examinations of the cervix, in turn it is possible to gain more information on changes discovered in the Pap smear or HPV test.